Frank-LIU-520/ape-MPNN/README.md

 2 put molecule sdf files in the .\data-bin\raw\dev, with its sdf file name and all 12 properties saved in .\data-bin\raw\dev_target.csv in templet.

 3 run the code, python DeepMoleNet.py

+Please contact njuziteng@hotmail.com if you have any questions.